bluetoothStrawberry/blackfield/README.md

 smbclient -U 'audit2020'%'#00^BlackKnight'  //dc01/forensic
 ```

 It looks at some point in the past the system was compromised!
 The analysts generated memory dumps to investigate the event.
-Including from the `lsass.exe`process.
+Including from the `lsass.exe`process!

 ![](images/memory.png)